Wednesday: Odin and Wodan's Day

 - Middle English – Wodnesday or Wednesday or Wednesdai

 - Old English – Wōdnesdæg – Woden's day

 - Latin – dies Mercurii – Day of Mercury

 - Ancient Greek – hemera Hermu – Day of Hermes

 Third or Fourth Weekday

 According to the international standard ISO 8601, Wednesday is the third day of the week.
 However, in the US, Canada, and Japan, it's counted as the fourth day of the week.

 It is also the middle day in the countries, including the US and Canada, where Sunday is considered the 1st and Saturday the last day of the 7-day week.
 This is why Wednesday is sometimes referred to as hump day in American English slang, meaning that one has made it “over the hump” of the week.

 Ash Wednesday is the first day of Lent in the Western Christian tradition.
-The Eastern Orthodox Church observes Wednesdays as a fast day throughout the year to commemorate the betrayal of Jesus.
+The Eastern Orthodox Church observes Wednesday as a day of fast throughout the year.